glennfrey/Physical_Verification_using_Sky130/README.md

 Looking at the report generated in the LVS we see the technology file nfet name.
 We correct this by opening the magic once again and open the nfet mag file.
 I then open the params tab as shown.
 ![](vsdpvday5/lab5ex9f.png)
-Finally after running LVS the reported error is 0!
+Finally after correction and running LVS the reported error is 0!

 ### Acknowledgement
 - R. Timothy Edwards
 - Kunal Ghosh
-- - VSD-IAT
+- VSD-IAT